Access to money

 Trust accounts are limited to a maximum of $200 and prisoners cannot spend more than $70 per week.

-Changes coming for cash deposits
+Changes to cash deposits

 • anonymous cash deposits